 When getting enough sleep, eating the right things, or drinking the appropriate amount of coffee doesn’t seem to do the trick, there must be something else holding us back from reconnecting with some of that lost energy and motivation.

 The higher level of activity, the more energy that is required.
-This communication originates in the brain, but also affects the body as well, which is why mental fatigue can be felt so tangibly throughout the entire body.
+This communication originates in the brain, but also affects the body, which is why mental fatigue can be felt so tangibly throughout the entire body.

-The reason meditation is such a great way to increase levels of energy is because you bring your attention back into the present moment and allow your mind to release thoughts of the past or future, you are actually interrupting an ongoing internal conversation taking place in the mind.
+The reason meditation is such a great way to increase your levels of energy is because when you bring your attention back into the present moment, you are interrupting an ongoing internal conversation taking place in your mind.
 Energy is the language used in this interaction, and the body is very much aware of this process.

 For example, if you are dealing with stressful thoughts, your body will be notified and respond accordingly, releasing adrenaline and other hormones in order to prepare for fight or flight.
 These responses require large amounts of energy and over stimulation can often lead to mental and physical fatigue over time.

-Some resources have said that there are as many as 70,00 thoughts that occupy the mind of the average person each day.
+Some studies have claimed there to be as many as 70,00 thoughts occupying the mind of the average person each day.
 Because each thought requires a certain amount of energy – stressful thoughts require much more than optimistic ones – the energy required by our daily thinking is often dispersed all over the place, and fragmented across a wide spectrum of random thinking.

 Effective meditation is the perfect way to refocus and concentrate your energy back into the center of your mind and body where it can be used efficiently.